don970/SuperSploit/README.md

     * Fully incorporated shell on linux
     * Auto-suggested inputs with history
     * Python allows for a more secure exploitation framework
+    * Recon/Osnit mode that has nmap, airgeddon, phoneinfoga and more
     *